iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 1.md

 > #### _Print() function prints the specified message to the screen, or other standard output device._

-The message can be a string, or any other object, the object will be converted into a string before written to the screen.
+The message can be a string or any other object;  the object will be converted into a string before being written to the screen.

 ```python
 print("Hello World")